 Rags

-I mixed the product according to directions.
+I mixed the product according to the directions.
 NOTE: Small batches work best; otherwise, the product dries out too quickly.

 The trick is to apply the thinnest, most even coat possible.
 The idea is to layer the product slowly.
-Let it completely dry to the touch (I waited 2 hours for each coat) and then sand to a smooth finish.
-Wipe clean and add another layer, and repeat.

 The next step was the 511 Impregnator.
 This is to seal the concrete so you won’t get water stains and food stains.
-I used three coats (letting them dry well in between applications) that I spread with the sponge applicators.
+I used three coats (letting them dry well between applications) that I spread with the sponge applicators.

 That’s all for now!